Lithuania

 Other significant amendments

-Implementation of Pillar I and Pillar II
+Implementation of Pillar One and Pillar Two

-From 1 July 2024, the Lithuanian Pillar II Law (hereinafter referred to as the Law) for ensuring the minimum level of taxation of groups of entities entered into force, which partially transfers and implements the 14 December 2022 Provisions of the Council Directive EU 2022/2523 on ensuring the universal minimum level of taxation of international corporate groups and large groups of local entities in the Union (hereinafter referred to as the Directive).
+From 1 July 2024, the Lithuanian Pillar Two Law (hereinafter referred to as the Law) for ensuring the minimum level of taxation of groups of entities entered into force, which partially transfers and implements the 14 December 2022 Provisions of the Council Directive EU 2022/2523 on ensuring the universal minimum level of taxation of international corporate groups and large groups of local entities in the Union (hereinafter referred to as the Directive).
 The current Law delays application of top-up tax in Lithuania that is aligned with the election permissible per the Directive.

 The Law applies to international groups of entities and groups of Lithuanian entities, whose location is in Lithuania and whose annual consolidated income is at EUR 750 million or higher for least two out of four financial years, if the minimum effective rate for such groups of entities in any jurisdiction is less than 15% (minimum level of taxation).
 According to the general rule, the effective tax rate is calculated at the level of the jurisdictional territory, i.e. by summing up the profit earned (loss incurred) by the taxable entities located in that jurisdiction and the profit tax paid or payable from it.
 The special cases of calculation of the income limit of EUR 750 million when groups of entities are merged or divided are also included in the law.